01Eternal/Examples/README.md

 # TL Examples
-examples to tl pro modders begginers
+examples to tl pro modders to begginers